-The adaptive threshold filter also turns each pixel black or white, but the decision is based on a difference between the pixel's lightness and the average lightness of its vicinity.
+The adaptive threshold filter turns each pixel black or white, depending on a difference between the pixel's lightness and the average lightness of its vicinity.
 If the difference is big enough, the pixel and its vicinity are turned into white.
 Otherwise, they are turned into black.